coderefinery/research-software-engineering/content/containers.md

 and documented Conda environment without even installing Conda using the container image from <https://github.com/bast/singularity-conda>.

-We will use the following defining the Conda environment that we wish to have (`environment.yml`):
+We will use the following file which defines the Conda environment that we wish to have (`environment.yml`):
 ```{literalinclude} containers/environment.yml
 :language: yaml
 ```